opengisch/QField-docs/documentation/how-to/navigation-and-positioning/gnss.en.md

 ### Capturing longitude, latitude and altitude in attribute form

-It is useful and not uncommon that the actual positioning values should be automatically stored inside the attrbute form.
+It is useful and not uncommon that the actual positioning values should be automatically stored inside the attribute form.
 This applies for longitude, latitude and altitude.

 !!!
 Workflow